-As a developmental paediatrician, Dr Trevor Parry has dedicated more than 30 years to improving the health and wellbeing of Western Australian children.
+Professor Trevor Parry AM is a former Ambassador for the Commissioner for Children and Young People.
+As a developmental paediatrician, he has dedicated more than 30 years to improving the health and wellbeing of Western Australian children.

 During his career in public medicine, he has practised and promoted the benefits of prevention and early intervention in child health.